global-asp/asp-source/en/0354_old-rooster.md

 ##
 They immediately started singing.
-“Kookoliookoo,” sang the rooster.
+"Kookoliookoo," sang the rooster.
-“Myaaawuu myaaawuu,” sang the
+"Myaaawuu myaaawuu," sang the
 cat.
-“Woo woo,” sang the dog.
+"Woo woo," sang the dog.
-“Wuuuu wuuuu,” sang the horse.
+"Wuuuu wuuuu," sang the horse.
 They all sang loudly together.
 The people inside the house were thieves.
 The thieves were afraid and